Summoned-Archfiend/Arch/README.md

 functions and terms such as installing programs, if not, then you are going to have a bad time with `Arch` and I suggest you learn the basics via an `OS` like `Windows` or `Ubuntu` first.

+> **Note**
+> Your PC must be setup to enable Hardware Virtualization in the BIOS before you can attempt to follow this guide.

 ## Resources

 - [Arch Documentation](https://archlinux.org/)